 Instructions

-- Brown sausage: In the same pot, heat oil over medium heat.
+- Brown Sausage: In the same pot, heat the oil over medium heat.
 Add the sausage and season to taste with salt and pepper.
-Cook sausage, stirring occasionally and using the back of a wooden spoon to break the sausage into medium-sized chunks, until browned and no longer pink, about 8-10 minutes.
-Remove the sausage to a paper towel lined plate to drain.
-Set aside.
-Drain all but 1 tablespoon of fat from the pan.
+Cook the sausage, stirring occasionally and using the back of a wooden spoon to break the sausage into medium-sized chunks, until browned and no longer pink, about 8-10 minutes.
+Turn the heat off and remove the sausage to a paper towel lined plate to drain.
+Set the sausage aside.

 - To serve: Serve soup immediately topped with more grated parmesan and fresh basil if using.
 Enjoy!